lucee/lucee-docs/docs/04.guides/13.Various/04.Amf-configuration/page.md

 The Express version of Lucee has BlazeDS already setup to be used.
 But we will go through the different places where you can find the pieces of code explained above.

-After you downloaded a Lucee Express and unzip it, you need to start it up once, so that that Lucee creates the WEB-INF directory in the webroot folder.
+After you downloaded a Lucee Express and unzip it, you need to start it up once, so that Lucee creates the WEB-INF directory in the webroot folder.
 You can now verify that the MessageBroker Servlet is properly started by browsing to http://localhost:8888/flex2gateway which should return the already familiar white page.

 So it looks like everything is where we have learned above, but if you look into the WEB-INF directory, you will notice that there is no web.xml.
 Instead open /lucee-express/etc/webdefault.xml.
 If you scroll down a little you will see that the MessageBrokerServlet is there as well the three mappings for /flex2gateway/*, /flashservices/gateway/* and /messageborker/*.
 To be backward compatible, OpenAMF, the opensource implementation of AMF0 is still there and you can request it over /openamf/gateway/*